doctrine/doctrine-laminas-hydrator/docs/en/basic-usage.rst

        }
    }

-There are two use cases that can arise when using OneToOne association: the toOne entity (in this case, the User) may already exist (which will often be the case with a User and BlogPost example), or it can be created.
+There are two use cases that can arise when using OneToOne associations: the toOne entity (in this case, the User) may already exist (which will often be the case with a User and BlogPost example), or it needs to be created.
 The DoctrineHydrator natively supports both cases.

 Existing Entity in the Association